cppservergit/apiserver/README.md

 {"source":"server","level":"info","msg":"registered WebAPI for path: /api/customer/info"}
 ```

-You new API has been registered and is ready for testing, you can use you HTML page, test.html, just add these lines to the tester code:
+You new API has been registered and is ready for testing, you can use your HTML page, test.html, just add these lines to the tester code:
 ```
 		call_api("/api/customer/info?customerid=BOLID", function(json) {
 					console.table(json.data.customer);
 					console.table(json.data.orders);
 				});
 ```
 We know that the SQL function returns 2 resultsets (JSON arrays) with specific names `customer` and `orders`, because of that we know how to properly show the response.
-In other words, we must have this knowledge in order to process the response, many of these SQL functions will return a single JSON array named `data`, but for in the case of more than one resultset, `data` becomes the wrapper field of the inner JSON arrays.
+In other words, we must have this knowledge in order to process the response, many of these SQL functions will return a single JSON array named `data`, but for the case of more than one resultset, `data` becomes the wrapper field of the inner JSON arrays.

 This is the JSON response for this case:
 ```